Traffic Calming Policy

-Why is the City developing a Traffic Calming Policy and Toolkit?
+Why has the City developed a Traffic Calming Policy and Toolkit?

 The City is formalizing the process to receive, evaluate and address traffic calming requests.
-The process will provide Peterborough with a fair and standardized approach.
-The Policy will incorporate best practices in traffic calming.
+The process provides Peterborough with a fair and standardized approach.
+The Policy incorporates best practices in traffic calming.

 - Westridge Boulevard / Cherryhill Road – Monaghan Ward